How to Help New Owners Feel Comfortable With You

-At the Meet & Greet, don’t just ask about schedules, really try to get to know your canine client.
+At the Meet & Greet, don’t just ask about schedules, really try to get to know your canine guest.
 Ask a lot of questions about the dog’s history, habits, likes and dislikes.
 The more interest you show in getting to know their dog.
 Pro tip–it’s a good idea to bring a notepad and a pen to jot down quick notes.

 Provide Extra References

 Pet owners will have read your testimonials, but you can help them feel more comfortable with you by providing them with with personal references that they can contact.
 Ask previous bookings (or other people who can attest to your pet care abilities) how they would feel about providing their phone number and being a reference for you.
 This can help people who are new to Rover feel more comfortable, and is a nice gesture on your part.

 Send a Follow Up

 After the Meet & Greet, it’s a great idea to send a follow up message to let them know you enjoyed meeting them and their dog.
 Make sure to include details like the dog’s name, showing that you paid a lot of attention and that you’re already treating them like part of the family.
 Here’s an example follow up note for inspiration: